avi-sundaresan/mpala-zebra-data/README.md

 # Grevy's Zebra Camera Trap ID Dataset

 This repository contains the filtered and labeled camera trap data for the paper **"Adapting the re-ID challenge for static sensors"**.
+Due to the sensitivity of the data, GPS information has been obfuscated.

 ## Data Description